Background image

 that this has taken place.

-If you do become an innocent victim of property fraud and your property is not registered, you will unfortunately not be eligible for any compensation.
+If you do become an innocent victim of property fraud and your property is unregistered, you will not be eligible for compensation from Land Registry.

 What can you do to protect yourself?